-You can also click into the summary view (by either clicking the Entries dropdown in the top utility bar, or the Summary icon in the left sidebar) to see how your selected segment's responses compare to all your participants' responses.
+You can also click into the closed-ended view (by either clicking the Entries dropdown in the top utility bar, or the bar chart icon in the left sidebar) to see how your selected segment's responses compare to all your participants' responses.

 PRO TIP: You can apply multiple filters at once to isolate parts of your data and see only a specific subset of entries.
 And if you want only export a particular subset of data, just select those entries using filters before exporting.